LearnWithLlew/RefactoringToCleanerCode.net/Course.md

 5. Does the right thing -> Intent

 6. Intent -> Domain Abstraction

-## Refactoring Combo: Provable Undo
+## Refactoring Combo: Undo Make Static

 **Insight:** A proven-correct refactoring means that the resulting code is the same as the beginning code.
 Therefore undoing a proven-correct refactoring is also a proven-correct refactoring.